-- Greet provider upon entry to the room - Express eagerness to hear the results. - Inquire with a confused nature, about what the results signify when they are disclosed to you as normal. - "I just don't understand, how can they be normal? - Ask what the physician sees in your evaluation that can explain your symptoms. - When/if the physician indicates that no specific diagnosis has been found, you respond in a confused manner. - You can express your confusion with the following phrases at appropriate parts of the conversation: - "I don't understand how you don't have an answer" - "That's weird, how could everything be normal when I feel this way?
-Shouldn't they show something?" - "I wonder why this happened to me" - INSTRUCTIONS FOR SPECIFIC CHECKLIST ITEMS - For Item 2: Anyone to be included in conversation, if the physician asks if you want to call anyone to be included in the conversation, ask to call your
+- Greet provider upon entry to the room - Express eagerness to hear the results. - Inquire with a confused nature, about what the results signify when they are disclosed to you as normal. - "I just don't understand, how can they be normal?" - Ask what the physician sees in your evaluation that can explain your symptoms. - When/if the physician indicates that no specific diagnosis has been found, you respond in a confused manner. - You can express your confusion with the following phrases at appropriate parts of the conversation: - o "I don't understand how you don't have an answer." - "That's weird, how could everything be normal when I feel this way?
+Shouldn't they show something?" - "I wonder why this happened to me" - INSTRUCTIONS FOR SPECIFIC CHECKLIST ITEMS - Item 2: Anyone to be included in conversation, if the physician asks if you want to call anyone to be included in the conversation, DECLINE to call anyone. - Item 7: Anything else expected during visit, if the physician asks if you were expecting anything else to be done during the visit, state that you were NOT EXPECTING any other testing.